jhdevuk/ideal/README.md

 # Basic Usage

-There are currently four "tasks" provided, `css`, `js`, `csproj` and `copy`. ideal uses a [glob](https://www.npmjs.com/package/glob) path to target files, and outputs in a relative directory.
+There are currently five "tasks" provided, `css`, `js`, `fonts`, `csproj` and `copy`. ideal uses a [glob](https://www.npmjs.com/package/glob) path to target files, and outputs in a relative directory.
 This can be configured with a contextual config file, outlined below.

 Try it out: